J. Philip Calabrese

-Jude Philip Calabrese (born 1971), known professionally as J. Philip Calabrese and Phil Calabrese, is a United States district judge of the United States District Court for the Northern District of Ohio.
-He formerly served as a judge of the Cuyahoga County Court of Common Pleas.
+Jude Philip Calabrese (born 1971) is an American lawyer and jurist who serves as a district judge of the United States District Court for the Northern District of Ohio.
+He formerly served as a judge of the Cuyahoga County Court of Common Pleas from 2019 to 2020.

-Education
+Early life and education

-Calabrese earned his Bachelor of Arts, summa cum laude, from the College of the Holy Cross and his Juris Doctor, cum laude, from Harvard Law School.
-He was a Fulbright Fellow at the American School of Classical Studies at Athens.
+Calabrese was born in 1971 in Evanston, Illinois.
+He obtained a Bachelor of Arts (B.A.), summa cum laude, from the College of the Holy Cross in 1993 with membership in Phi Beta Kappa and Alpha Sigma Nu.
+While in college, Calabrese was a legislative assistant to state representatives Eric Fingerhut and Judy Robson, and state senator Lynn Adelman.

+After graduating, Calabrese earned a Fulbright scholarship to study ancient history at the American School of Classical Studies at Athens from 1993 to 1994.
+In 1997, he enrolled at Harvard Law School, graduating with a Juris Doctor (J.D.), cum laude, in 2000.
+He had been a summer associate at the law firm of Jones Day in 1998 and 1999.

 Career

-Upon graduating law school, Calabrese served as a law clerk to Judge Alice M. Batchelder of the United States Court of Appeals for the Sixth Circuit.
+After finishing law school, Calabrese served as a law clerk to Judge Alice M. Batchelder of the United States Court of Appeals for the Sixth Circuit.
 He was a partner with Porter, Wright, Morris & Arthur, where he co-chaired the firm's class action practice.
 Since fall 2017, he has served as an adjunct professor at Case Western Reserve University School of Law.